How Global Pandemic Covid-19 Changed Pricing Director Job Descriptions Overnight 🔥

 An example of the latter point is the demand for face masks and personal protection equipment, which is at an all-time high.
 Hospitals and also the private sectors are paying too much for these items.
 Some suppliers are hoarding these to sell at a high price.

 Another example is the basic everyday necessities like toilet paper and alcohol.
-Due to panic-buying.
-All these items have become hard to come by.
+Due to panic-buying, all these items have become hard to come by.
 In effect, the hoarders are upping the price.
 Pricing directors job descriptions will have to deal with this spike in demand and supply constraint issues.
-Simply restricting food does not seem to be working for the real hoarders out there.
+Simply restricting food and health products does not seem to be working for the real hoarders out there.

 7. New business & revenue opportunities – closing others down